guangxush/LearnEng/Dictation/README.md

 111. Keeping future resources intact(ok/complete) means keeping present consumption in check.
 And that why we promote green ways of living and working.

 112. It is maddening --- texting while walking.
-One own is saying it's time to level fines against people who walk into the streets heads down -- everybody else trying to dodge them.
+One town is saying it's time to level fines against (give fines to) people who walk into the streets heads down -- everybody else trying to dodge them.

+113. Post-It Super Stick Notes, hold on stronger and longer, but of course remove cleanly.